 Yep, this is the community manager, starting his cyberbully campaign against me with his official account.
 What did I do to deserve it?
 Posted a victory report for my team and outlined future in-game plans.
 Could you imagine something like that in WoW after posting a new boss strategy, even a horribly bad one?
 (Not like it would matter, but the strategy worked and the enemy is now destroyed.)

 But you know what’s funnier?
-Later he went on with more cyberbully and I retaliated by finding posts testifying that he personally saved the mentioned vandals from justice (fun fact: the vandals tried to frame it on me), lied to the media and the community to protect their “honor” and let them back to the game.
+Later he went on with more cyberbully and I retaliated by finding posts testifying (update: they memory holed this, here is an archive) that he personally saved the mentioned vandals from justice (fun fact: the vandals tried to frame it on me), lied to the media and the community to protect their “honor” and let them back to the game.
 The vandal now brags about it and gives advice how to do more damage!
 After that I started to call him a corrupted supporter of one in-game group, ready to do anything for them.
 And the company as an entity didn’t think they should do something about any of it.
 Somehow CCP games as a company was completely fine with their community manager running a cyberbully campaign against a top 5 fansite author and the latter calling him a corrupted supporter of criminals.
 He wasn’t fired or forced to apologize.
 I wasn’t banned, despite claiming developer favoritism is against the EULA.
 Just another day in EVE Online.

 EVE is Zimbardo Online, a prime example what happens when a bunch of predominantly young males get into a situation where some need to supervise others without proper training, structure and accountability.
 Those who are sadistic or aggressive enough float to the top.
 Those who are modest are eaten.
 Another dev CCP Fozzie received extreme amount of harassment from monetizing “players” for his game design (which turned out to be a huge success later).
 He received no protection from the company.
 Both players and developers are free to abuse anyone and the company as a whole does nothing.
 Hell, player abuse and public humiliation is the “tradition” of the Alliance Panel of the official fan gathering “fanfest”.
 Both players and developers are free to make their money on the side at the expense of CCP intellectual property and the company does nothing.
 For example Somerblink received valuable items from devs which they surely also RMT-ed, just weeks before public outrage forced CCP to stop the Somer RMT operations.
 After they were finally cleansed, I Want ISK took their place of “casino” operation.
 They were also caught RMTing, but their bans were overruled, despite the head of security insisted that they were guilty.
 Falcon and his boss were openly campaigning for the success of a $150000 kickstarter of a book about EVE, published by a “media corporation” with zero experience in book publishing, ran by an in-game group (the same one that vandalized).